1988 was a memorable year for many reasons. To state a few…

 Because, unlike small sales where the deal size is small or it is a one-time purchase, most large sales requires a healthy relationship between the buyer and seller after the sale.
 This is because these complex deals involve an extended sales process which consists of multiple decision makers and post-sale support – this is especially relevant if you’re selling a SaaS product or offering a consulting service.

 Prior to SPIN Selling, success in sales and all sales training, in general, focused on probing, objection handling, and closing.
-Spin selling clearly established that success in large complex sales does not really materialize from these but from a completely different approach.
+Spin selling technique clearly established that success in large complex sales does not really materialize from these but from a completely different approach.

 SPIN Selling revolutionized the way salespeople sold in general.

-However, the turn of the millennium saw the rise in the significance of data and social media which changed the way SPIN Selling is being implemented in the modern day sales process.
+However, the turn of the millennium saw the rise in the significance of data and social media which changed the way SPIN Selling technique is being implemented in the modern day sales process.

-Here we are going to take a look at how SPIN selling can be effectively implemented in the modern day sales process.
+Here we are going to take a look at how SPIN selling method can be effectively implemented in the modern day sales process.